GC4502/Example-Code-GC/Bioinformatics/README.md

 # Gene Functional Annotation

 ## Description
 The task for this project was to annotate the functions of the gene regions predicted the gene prediction group.
 The github link provides a more in-depth explanation behind each functional annotation software chosen.
+The resulting annotated genome and GFF files were given to a comparative genomics group for further analysis.

 ### Languages and tools used
 - Bash scripting